MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.6.1`
+- Updated connector to open connection before creating a transaction, if the connection was closed.
+- Added tests for transactions.

 Version `2.6.0`
 - Updated connector specific commands to check if the connection has been opened before executing.
 - Removed open check from extensions.